 Computational Neuroscience: Design and develop biologically inspired/informed neural circuits/models that can advance the understanding of brain disease and mental health.
 Towards this, we use lumped parameter neural networks that are known to emulate high level brain data such as Electroencephalogram (EEG).

 Neuro-inspired Technology: Design and develop brain inspired/informed neural networks that can be trained for visual cognition and decision making.
 Towards this, we use Spiking Neural Networks (SNN) that have, thus far, been implemented on the SpiNNaker neuromorphic platform.
-Alongside, we are now looking into computation on GPU using PyGeNN.
+Alongside, we are now looking into computation on GPU.

-We have been functional since January 2019, and have thus far been successful in receiving competitive funds in excess of 43 Lakhs INR, out of which 20 Lakhs INR are to be invested in state-of-the-art research equipments.
-As a part of this initiative, we have now acquired a Nvidia R2080 GPU-based server that is now up and running.
-Our present access to the SpiNNaker computer is via the Human Brain Project platform, but we also have two 4-node SpiNNaker boards (on loan from the SpiNNaker Team at the University of Manchester) for student project and training.
+We have been functional since January 2019, and have thus far been successful in receiving competitive funds in excess of 43,00,000 INR, out of which 20,00,000 INR are to be invested in state-of-the-art research equipments.

 We are always looking for bright minds to join the team.
-Expression of interest from potential PhD scholars to join us and associated labs are always welcome.
+Expression of interest to join us or associated are always welcome from potential PhD scholars, at any stage of their career or life.